infocusav/Node-Red-Disguise-API/README.md

 Basic Node-Red Flow example showing how to query Disguise API and trigger an LED light in the dashboard to show its status.

-Functions that query to Service API for Machin status If the LED is Green = Disguise Machine is "ready" If the LED is Red = Disguise Status is "offline"
+Functions that query to Service API for Machine status If the LED is Green = Disguise Machine is "ready" If the LED is Red = Disguise Status is "offline"

 If Disguise software is running it then checks the session API and report back